-Bulletin No. 2014-10
+Bulletin No. 2014-16

-- Represent the CLC before non-labour organizations and government agencies.
+- represent the CLC before non-labour organizations and government agencies.

 The successful applicant will have:

-sound knowledge of the Canadian labour movement and our social and economic equality goals;
+- sound knowledge of the Canadian labour movement and our social and economic equality goals;

-demonstrated ability to organize campaigns in the labour movement and with our social partners;
+- several years successful experience developing strategies and leading campaigns in the labour movement and with our social partners;

-demonstrated communications skills, including writing and presentation skills;
+- demonstrated communications skills, including writing and presentation skills;

-The annual salary for this position is $100,005.62 (plus benefits) under the collective agreement (Unifor/CULR-1).
+The annual salary for this position is $100,005.62 (plus benefits) under the collective agreement (CEP/CULR-1).